pranav-ek/pranav-ek.github.io/_posts/2020-05-23-simple-port-scanner-python.md

     print("Usage: python3 %s <host>"%sys.argv[0])
     sys.exit(1)
 ```
-We are expecting two arguments in this program, one the file name and second is the hostname, the file name can be accessed using the index `0`.
+We are expecting two arguments in this program, first one is the file name and second is the hostname, the file name can be accessed using the index `0`.
 We are stopping the execution of the program when the number of arguments is less than two.

 b) What if the hostname provided doesn't exist?